 Amphenol Corporation ("Amphenol" or the "Company") is in two business segments which consist of manufacturing and selling interconnect products and assemblies, and manufacturing and selling cable products.
+The Company sells its products to customer locations worldwide.

 Use of Estimates

 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.